Research analysts & interns

 Summer internships are paid full-time positions that usually run for 8-12 weeks between November and February at our Wellington office.
 More than 52 young researchers have ‘graduated’ from this programme since 2000.

-In summer 2022/23, the Human Rights Measurement Initiative is offering a HRMI internship.
+The Human Rights Measurement Initiative also offer a HRMI internship.
 This internship has a separate application process - see all details here.
 The Human Rights Measurement Initiative also annually employ remote HRMI interns